 Why you should listen

 Chinedu Echeruo left his job at JP Morgan to build HopStop, the pioneering travel app that helped millions of users navigate public transportation around the world.
-Apple acquired HopStop in 2013 for $1B and subsequently incorporated much of HopStop’s functionality into Apple Maps.
+Apple acquired HopStop in 2013 and subsequently incorporated much of HopStop’s functionality into Apple Maps.

 He also co-founded Tripology.com, a digital platform which connects consumers with specialized travel professionals, later sold to American Travel and navigation company, Rand McNally.